5 Reasons Why Client Reporting is Crucial for a Managed Service Provider

 Before we dive into the reasons why client reporting is essential, let us define it first.
 Client reporting refers to the process of sending regular reports about the health of the IT infrastructure, network and systems, and other IT assets of the customer.
 It is also why most providers call it health check reports.

 It includes the key performance metrics that you and the client agreed to as part of your service level agreement.
 Aside from giving your clients an idea about the status of their IT services, it can also be used to evaluate your performance as a managed service provider.

 Now, let us go back to why it is essential to send your clients regular health check reports:

 - It helps your client-provider relationship

-Like marriages, the key to a happy client-provider relationship is good communications.
-Your regular health check reports can serve as a starting point for more interactions with your clients.
+Like weddings, the key to a happy client-provider relationship is good communication.
+Your regular health fitness check reports can serve as a starting point for more interactions with your clients.
 It allows you to start a conversation with your client to discuss areas of improvement based on the data that your regular reporting shows.

 Besides, regular interactions make the relationship more personal.
 It will make it easier to keep them as loyal customers.
 So, make it a point to reach out to your customers and get to know them on a more personal level.
 Let them know that you always have their back, and you are always on top of things.

 - It helps your client be more familiar with the work you are doing

 Regular client reports are also an excellent opportunity to educate your clients about what it takes to ensure that their IT services are always up and running.
 Explain to them the different key performance metrics and how they can affect the performance of the entire IT infrastructure MSP.